MusicallyEmbodiedML/musicallyembodiedml.github.io/_pages/memlnaut/approaches/POPR.md

 ### Pots

+**X potentiometer**: Sets the scaling for randomisation.
+In training mode, a large scaling will increase the probability of jumping to a new sound in the parameter space.
+A small value will make a random modification to the existing sound, creating variations.

 **Z potentiometer**: Sets the maximum number of iterations the network will be trained for.

 **Y potentiometer**: Sets the zoom-in factor.
 Lower numbers make the zoom-in mode finer, higher number make it coarser (similar to the zoom-out mode).
 POPR.md
 3 KB

+# Screens

+### Messages

+Messages from the synthesiser about training and inference

+### Save Model

+Choose a numbered slot to save the current model to.
+SD card required.

+### Load Model

+Choose a numbered slot to load a current model from.
+SD card required.

+### Help

+Quick info about the controls

+### System Info

+Various info about the hardware and software.